JakubGortychHG/10xdevsproject/.ai/api-plan.md

 - **Validation Rules:**
   - `front` field: Required, max 200 characters
   - `back` field: Required, max 500 characters
-  - `source` field: Must be one of: 'manual', 'ai'
+  - `source` field: Must be one of: 'manual', 'ai-full', 'ai-edited'
+  - Single create/update: Validate individual flashcard fields
+  - Batch create: Validate each flashcard in the array
   - Update: Only one flashcard can be modified at a time
   - Delete: Only one flashcard can be deleted at a time